kamon-io/Kamon/README.md

 * __@Count__: when a method is marked with this annotation Kamon will be create a Counter and automatically increment it every time the method is invoked.

+* __@Gauge__: when a method is marked with this annotation Kamon will be create a Gauge and set the returned value of the invoked method.

-* __@MinMaxCount__: when a method is marked with this annotation Kamon will be create a MinMaxCounter and automatically increment it every time method is invoked and decremented when the method returns.
+* __@RangeSampler__: when a method is marked with this annotation Kamon will be create a RangeSampler and automatically increment it every time method is invoked and decremented when the method returns.

+* __@SpanCustomizer__: annotation to allows users to customize and add additional information to Spans created by instrumentation.

 ### EL Expression Support ###